koteshrv/googlemeet-telegrambot/README.md

 # herokumeetbot
-herokumeetbot is a telegram bot which can be deployed on server.
+herokumeetbot is a telegram bot that can be deployed on the server.
 It can be used to attend google meet classes.

 ## Features